JohnEarnest/Decker/docs/lilt.md

 ------------------
 The `readdeck[]` and `writedeck[]` functions allow Lilt to operate on Decker documents.
 Lilt can load, create, and manipulate multiple decks simultaneously, providing options for automated testing, data import/export, accessibility, and interacting with other technology from outside the Decker ecosystem.

-Just as in Decker, you can simulate "injecting" events into widgets, cards, or the deck with the `x.event[name args...]` function they provide, running the appropriate scripts to completion and producing any appropriate side-effects on the deck.
+Just as in Decker, you can simulate "injecting" events into widgets, cards, or the deck with the `x.event[name ...args]` function they provide, running the appropriate scripts to completion and producing any appropriate side-effects on the deck.
 For example, clicking on the first widget on the active card:

 ```lil
 d:readdeck["demo.deck"]